joseDaKing/react-native-extra/packages/media-query/README.md

 2. Create media query hooks and components from string

-3. Predefiend media query components

-4. Create media query hooks and components from context
+3. Create media query hooks and components from context

-### 1. useMediaQuery and OnMediaQuery
+### useMediaQuery hook and OnMediaQuery component
 ---
-Example on how to use useMediaQuery and OnMediaQuery
+Example on how to use useMediaQuery hook and OnMediaQuery component
 ```tsx
 import React from "react";